FSA Friday - 6/8/18 - Digital healthcare shifts are really focused on people

 But this sudden push into digital doesn't stop at advertising.
 It's just part of a bigger campaign to enhance and improve customer experiences, as we see in the next article.

 The big driver of healthcare investment in tech isn't Silicon Valley; It's the patient - Alison Kanski, MM&M

 It may seem that technology is the main influencer in the healthcare world, but actually, it's only because the public wants it that way.
 Patients are more in control of their spending, saving and planning than ever before, and want to make their healthcare experiences more like the rest of their daily lives.
 This means healthcare needs to provide innovation, connectivity and ease of use in their apps, web experiences and customer service interactions.

 Corporations like Google and Amazon are partnering with healthcare companies to bridge this gap in the market by empowering patients with efficient, clearly laid out customer experiences that reflect what they want in every digital interaction.

 This increased focus on patient experience reflects how consumers are proving to be more in control of their healthcare budgeting, saving and spending.
 And consumer-directed healthcare accounts like FSAs and HSAs fit into this approach, giving a more-connected, more-aware audience better ways to save money now, and for the future.

-Fridays (with Benefits) is a weekly roundup of the latest headlines about employee benefits -- from FSAs to fitness programs and everything workplace wellness.
-It appears every Friday, exclusively on the FSAstore.com Learning Center.
+FSA Friday is a weekly roundup of the latest topics, tips and headlines to keep you updated on all things flex spending.
+It appears every Friday, exclusively on the exclusively on the FSAstore.com Learning Center.
 And for the latest info about your health and financial wellness, be sure to follow us on Facebook, Instagram and Twitter.